-Paul Pierce Calls Out Kyrie Irving For Having ‘Front-Runner Mentality’
+NESN

 Pierce responded in the only way he knows how — by telling the truth.

 “I mean you never know what’s going on in a player’s life, but at the same time this is the attitude that tells me you’re a front-runner,” Pierce told Smith on ESPN.
 “Because when things are good, you hear him in the media talking good about his teammates, hanging out with them, going to dinners.
-When things are bad and have not started off pretty good as a team wise in Brooklyn, now all of a sudden these reports are coming back.
+When things are bad and have not started off pretty good as a team-wise in Brooklyn, now all of a sudden these reports are coming back.
 That just sounds like a front-runner mentality to me.”

 Check out Pierce and Smith’s full thoughts on Irving below, via ESPN: